htzheng1018/htzheng1018.github.io/_pages/about.md

 I am currently a research assistant in <a href='https://www1.bio.ku.dk/english/research/scarb/'>Computational Biology</a> at U<a href='https://www.ku.dk/en'>University of Copenhagen</a>.
 Previously, I received my master's degree in Biostatistics at <a href='https://umich.edu/'>University of Michigan Ann Arbor</a>, and my bachelor's degree in Financial Engineering at <a href='https://en.whu.edu.cn/'>Wuhan University</a>.
 My Chinese name is 郑皓天.

 My research interests include survival analysis and the application of deep learning methods to genomics.

-I am currently seeking a Ph.D. position for Fall 2026!
-Any advice or suggestions are welcome!